TabletopButter/Bootcamp/02_snap/q-4/question.md

 missnum = 5050-sum, and then you could even find the index with the included solution

 5050 is the sum of all integers between 1 and 100

+### Feedback:
+This is an acceptable solution, however you might not be able to extend it if there were n items missing where n is > 1.

+Score: full